avaapm/TurkishNamedEntityRecognition/Implementations/README.md

 # Implementations in our paper

-'data' folder contains dataset folders; however, we are not able to share the datasets without the permission of the original dataset curators.
+- `data` folder contains the dataset folders; however, we are not able to share the datasets without the permission of the original dataset curators.
-'fasttext' folder contains pretrained fasttext word embeddings in order to use in machine learning and deep learning models.
-You can download the word embeddings under 'fasttext' folder.
+- `fasttext` folder contains the pretrained fasttext word embeddings in order to use in machine learning and deep learning models.
+You can download the word embeddings under `fasttext` folder.

-NOTE: The implementation codes will be more structered soon.
-For now, please indicate the model name in the source codes following the directions.

 To run SVM and CRF: